 Australia’s transport agencies seek to understand how they may access and create value from this data without raising commercial, privacy, security issues or disincentives to deployment of technology.

-At a meeting of the Australian Transport and Infrastructure Council in August 2019 it was agreed that:
+At a meeting of the Australian Transport and Infrastructure Council (now called ITMM) in August 2019 it was agreed that:

 The review will be delivered in partnership with Austroads and state and territory agencies.